baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 For a full usage example, see the benchmark section below or [example_lineargaussian.jl](https://github.com/baggepinnen/LowLevelParticleFilters.jl/blob/master/src/example_lineargaussian.jl)

+## Resampling
+The particle filter will perform a resampling step whenever the distribution of the weights has become degenerate.
+The resampling is triggered when the *effective number of samples* is smaller than `pf.resample_threshold` ``\in [0, 1]``, this value can be set when constructing the filter.
+How the resampling is done is governed by `pf.resampling_strategy`, we currently provide `ResampleSystematic <: ResamplingStrategy` as the only implemented strategy.
+See https://en.wikipedia.org/wiki/Particle_filter for more info.

 # Particle Smoothing
 Smoothing is the process of finding the best state estimate given both past and future data.
 Smoothing is thus only possible in an offline setting.
 This package provides a particle smoother, based on forward filtering, backward simulation (FFBS), example usage follows:
 ```@example lingauss